-I have a ton of DIY projects that I want to share, but before I get into the crazier stuff (like the chameleon habitat I made out of an old glass curio cabinet), I want to start with something a little simpler!
+So let’s start small!
+I have a ton of DIY projects that I want to share in the future (like the chameleon habitat I made out of an old glass curio cabinet), but first let’s start with something a little simpler!
 Something that even thrift store newbies can follow along to.

-So I found these two wood things (so descriptive, great writing) and immediately loved them.
+At my local Salvation Army, I found these two wood things in the home decor section and immediately loved them.
 One is a mail holder, and one is a small shelf unit.
 They were both pretty beat up and made of this horribly ugly wood, but I knew I could make them into something awesome.